pettersand/builder/devlog.md

     - Fixed backend response
     - Fixed trainer fetching their personal goals, not clients
 2. Removing old code/utility files
+3. Implementing new client handling in step 1 builder
+    - Causing issues in how to separate client data and trainer data for program creation for self.

 ## 11/01-24